Pylons/pyramid/docs/narr/firstapp.rst

    :lines: 10-11

-First line above calls the :meth:`pyramid.config.Configurator.add_route` method, which registers a :term:`route` to match any url path that begins with ``/hello/`` followed by a string.
+First line above calls the :meth:`pyramid.config.Configurator.add_route` method, which registers a :term:`route` to match any URL path that begins with ``/hello/`` followed by a string.

 The second line, ``config.add_view(hello_world, route_name='hello')``,